Kin The Know

 Finding the right prenatal vitamin for you can be half the battle in controlling nausea and other side effects.
 There are a lot of options on the market, but deciding doesn't have to be overwhelming.

-As a starting point, the main vitamins your prenatal should contain are iron, folate or folic acid, iodine and vitamins that help with calcium absorption such as vitamin D (4).
+As a starting point, the main vitamins your prenatal should contain are iron, folate or folic acid, iodine and vitamins that help with calcium absorption such as vitamin D.

 Introducing Kin's Prenatal range

 The ingredients we've included are the real difference.
-While most vitamin brands use synthetic ingredients, Kin's Prenatal includes bioavailable ingredients, like methylated folate, instead.
+While most vitamin brands use synthetic ingredients, Kin's Prenatal includes bioavailable ingredients, like methylated folate, instead of folic acid.

 You deserve to feel as well as possible during your pregnancy, so order your first dose here.